codegoddy/kiki/docs/architecture.md

 ### 1. Layered Architecture with Clear Separation

-The application now follows a clear layered architecture:
+The application now follows a clear layered architecture

 ```
 ┌─────────────────────┐